 Organic Stone-Ground Grits

 Here is our selection of stone-ground organic grits.
-All of my products are freshly milled to order.
+All of our products are freshly milled to order.
 Choose from Coarse Grits or Quick Grits, Roasted Grits, Hominy Grits, organic white corn, organic yellow corn, and organic blue corn grits.

 Corn is North America's only widespread native grain.
 It was the staple of almost all Native American agricultural civilizations.
 Corn was selectively bred from a native plant called tesointe.